 This collection of my favorite lovely things was inspired, like many of my reflections, by Bella Grace Magazine.
 Bella Grace is the first of my favorite lovely things.
-It is a collection of women’s creativity on creativity, life, and the magic that can be found in every day.
+It is a collection of women’s creativity, highlighting mindfulness, expression, and the magic that can be found in every day.

-I first mentally noted my love of sunsets my senior year of high school on the way home from soccer practice.
-It was in that same moment I wrote a sunset poem and decided to write a series of sunset poems as a final project for my creative writing class.
+I remember exactly when I first realized my love of sunsets.
+I was driving home from soccer practice the Spring of my senior year of high school.
+In that sunset, warm gold into orange and on…wrote a sunset poem.
+Then I decided to write a series of sunset poems as a final project for my creative writing class.

 Five years later, I am still captivated by the entirety of each golden hour – always surprising me as the clearest, most vibrant hue of pure gold, palette of orange, and pink blossoms overtake the western skies.
 Equally as beautiful in my eyes is the eastern sky as it is illuminated by the sunset into the most beautiful pale lavender and periwinkle blue.
-My heart sings each night when even the air turns golden, the sky turns azure, eastern beaches mirror sunsets with dark waves, golden-dusted bean fields loll in a breeze.
+My heart sings each night when even the air turns golden; the sky turns azure, when eastern beaches accent sunsets with dark waves, when golden-dusted bean fields loll in a breeze leading to the light.
 Each and every night.

 My long, crazy-curly hair

 There is something so special about the perfect coffee mug for a moment, for a memory, for a personality.
-My favorite coffee mug is one that I painted in college that looks like time or a universe swirling by.
-It has designs that were popular at the time, but my favorite part is a message to myself on the inside that reads “Keep on Dreaming.”
+My favorite coffee mug is one that I painted in college; it looks like time or a universe swirling by.
+It has designs that were popular at the time like a feather and hearts, but my favorite part is a message to myself.
+Just inside the rim reads “Keep on Dreaming” every time I sip coffee.
 A message from my college self that I cherish and need often.

 After spending a year in the city, my heart ached for the country greenery of Ohio.
-Instead of being homesick I decided to bring the plants to my sunroom.
+Instead of being excessively homesick, I decided to bring the plants to my sunroom.